canaantt/slate/source/includes/_clinic_api_query_1.md

     "GENETIC_ALTERATION_TYPE": "MRNA_EXPRESSION",
     "DATATYPE": "Z-SCORE",
-    "NAME": "mRNA Expression z-Scores (U133 microarray only)", "DESCRIPTION": "mRNA z-Scores  (U133 microarray only) compared to the expression distribution of each gene tumors that are diploid for this gene."
+    "NAME": "mRNA Expression z-Scores (U133 microarray only)", "description": "mRNA z-Scores  (U133 microarray only) compared to the expression distribution of each gene tumors that are diploid for this gene."
 }
 ```